 Google specifically lists elocution in its guidelines to voice search.
 Making sure that your content translates well to being read aloud is important.
 This includes considering everything from the language you use to the intonation and phrasing.
 It’s been reported that the average Google voice search result was written to the average reading age of a 14 or 15-year-old.
 Websites that use headlines, subheadings and body copy that’s simple and clearly structured for Google to quickly crawl are more likely to be favoured and rank well for voice search SEO queries.

 Google has previously stated that HTTPS-security gives websites a minimal boost in rankings.
 However, when tested, studies saw a strong correlation between sites on the first page of Google’s desktop and voice search results and sites that adopted secure sites.
 Sites that are HTTPS secure accounted for 70% of the voice search results and 50% of desktop results tested in the study, indicating that its worth organisations considering the investment in the secure set up to help optimise their websites for voice search SEO.

 If you don’t have the resource or technical skill set in-house to carry out any thorough analysis, get in touch with us.
 We have a team of search marketing specialists that’d be happy to help.
 Not ready to talk yet?
-Learn about our search marketing services and how we helped leading UK manufacturer, Spaceslide increase their sales by 74% in our SEO case study.
+Learn about our search marketing services and Sitecore SEO have helped leading UK manufacturer, Spaceslide increase their sales by 74% in our SEO case study.